TeskaLabs/CatVision-io-SDK-Android/README.md

-# CatVision Android
+# CatVision.io SDK for Android

-CatVision Android is a module for your Android application and is one of the **CatVision** components that makes it possible to securely transfer screen, mouse and keyboard events to your mobile and IoT device.
+CatVision.io SDK for Android is an library that enables to securely share screen of the app or device.
+It also enables to remotely control your app via mouse and keyboard events sent to your application.

 ![CatVision.io](https://teskalabscom.azureedge.net/media/img/solutions/teskalabs_catvisionio_illustration.png)